top of page

 Breeding Info

-The blue gene mutes yellow pigment, so both half-blue agouti chinchillas and full half-blue agouti chinchillas are squirrels.
-Squirrels were standardised as British blue chinchillas, and RB-based chinchillas can lack blueness and have a darker undercolour.
+The blue gene mutes yellow pigment, so both half blue agouti chinchillas and full blue agouti chinchillas are squirrels.
+Squirrels were standardised as British blue chinchillas, and Russian blue-based chinchillas can lack blueness and have a darker undercolour.
 The fading shows incomplete penetrance, so may be subject to environmental factors.
 While the incidence of megacolon is virtually non-existent in UK populations, they must not be crossed to many H-locus varieties, including variegated.

 Reference Photos: